 FAQs: Building Permission Application Form

-What is a building permission application in Austin?
+What is a building permission application form and how do I obtain it?

 Who needs to submit a building permission application in Austin?